F13XXX/DBMS_Project_5/README.md

-# User Performance Dashboard
+# User Statistics Dashboard

-A user performance dashboard that provides insights into user profiles, task completions, and task analytics.
+A user statistics dashboard based on the PERN stack.
+It is to be integrated into NoSQLConcepts tool, and displays, the users' task completions, and task analytics.

-## 🛠 Tech Stack
+## Dependencies

 - **Frontend**: React, Material-UI
 - **Backend**: Node.js, Express